“What’s the best RPM to shift gears in racing?”

 The answer: This depends on the gearing.
 Remember the higher gear will drop us down the rev ranges for the speed you are going.
 If you drop to a point on the torque curve that would give you more than 100 ft lbs of torque then yes, change gear, otherwise no.

-Situation 1: Say changing to 3rd gear dropped you down from your current 7000 to 2000 rpm.
+Situation 1: Say changing from 2nd to 3rd gear dropped you down from 7000 to 2000 rpm.
 The question becomes, is there more torque at 2000 rpm than 7000 rpm?
-Looking at the curve in this case, there is less than 80 ft lbs of torque available.
+Looking at the curve, in this case, there is less than 80 ft lbs of torque available.
 As 80 is less than 100 you would be better to stay in your current gear.

-Situation 2: What if changing to 3rd gear dropped you down to 3500 rpm instead?
+Situation 2: What if changing from 2nd to 3rd gear dropped you down to 3500 rpm instead?
 Looking again at the torque curve there is about 115 ft lbs of torque available.
-As 115 is clearly more than 100, in this situation you would be better off changing to 3rd gear asap.
+As 115 is clearly more than 100, in this situation you would be better off changing to 3rd gear – ASAP!

-As a racing driver it is your job to change gear at the exact point that you could get more torque to the wheels through another gear.
+As a racing driver, it is your job to shift gears at the exact RPM that you could get more torque to the wheels, in another gear.

-Luckily, feel is no longer require as I’m going to take you through a calculation you can do to find the best gear to be in, at any speed (yay!)
+Luckily, feel is no longer require.
+Up next is a calculation you can do to find the best gear to be in, at any speed 😎

 The output you can get is a really useful little table, like the one below: